 The DPU is powered by the customer’s modem via a reverse power feed, this means NBNco don’t have to worry about powering the unit, something on FTTN cabinets has been a maintenance headache due to battery backup maintenance.

-In 2016 Casa Systems (Owned by TPlink) signed an agreement with NBNco to provide Fiber to the Distribution Point (FTTdp) Distribution Point Unit (DPU) equipment to NBNco for the launch in 2018, using their TPlink NDD-4100 units.
+In 2016 NetComm Wireless (Now owned by Casa Systems) signed an agreement with NBNco to provide Fiber to the Distribution Point (FTTdp) Distribution Point Unit (DPU) equipment to NBNco for the launch in 2018, using their NetComm NDD-4100 units.

 The unit has 4 ports for customer connections over a VDSL G.9923 interface, with reverse power feed, meaning the unit is fed by the CPE.

 For backhaul the unit has GPON G.984 interface.

 The device may not be powered at all times so a management proxy caches commands that are fed to the system when it comes back online.

 In June 2018 NBNco started trialing Nokia DPUs, and many later installations since then are using the Nokia DPU.

 I’ve head a bunch of complains about the NetComm having issues and dying, and for a sealed unit there’s very little debugging that can be done to it.

 In the Melbourne office of NBNco there’s a Nokia DPU that’s been running in a fish tank for a number of years.